Entity Embedding

 Embeddings & other inputs

 Often times, we deal with both categorical and numerical variables together.
 The following diagram shows a recommended way of inputting numerical and categorical data in to the neural network.
-Numerical variables are inherently numeric hence, do not require entity embedding.
+Numerical variables are inherently numeric and do not require entity embedding.
 On the other hand, categorical variables must undergo entity embedding to convert to number format.

 Illustration of a neural network with both continuous and categorical inputs.